ddnexus/pagy/README.md

 ### ✴ What's new in 8.0+ ✴

-- **WARNING**: We may drop pagy's less used CSS extras.
+- **WARNING**: We may drop pagy's less used CSS extras.<br/>
   If you wish to keep them alive, please, [vote here](https://github.com/ddnexus/pagy/discussions/categories/survey)

+- New [Pagy Playground](https://ddnexus.github.io/pagy/playground/) to showcase, clone and develop pagy APPs without any setup on your side (try the [pagy demo](https://ddnexus.github.io/pagy/playground/#3-demo-app))
+- New `:max_pages` variable to limit the pagination regardless the actual count
 - Better frontend helpers
-- New [Pagy Playground](https://ddnexus.github.io/pagy/playground/) to showcase, clone and develop pagy APPs without any setup on your side (try the [pagy demo](https://ddnexus.github.io/pagy/playground/#3-demo-app))
 - See the [Changelog](https://ddnexus.github.io/pagy/changelog) for possible breaking changes

 ---